mcyemmy/YemisArcade/Info.md

 - And you shall know the truth, and the truth shall make you free.
 John 8:32
 - Therefore if the Son makes you free, you shall be free indeed.
 John 8:36
 - saying, “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done.” luke 22:42
+- Now no chastening seems to be joyful for the present, but painful; nevertheless, afterward it yields the peaceable fruit of righteousness to those who have been trained by it.
+Hebrews 12:11

 //
 Devotion